 How to apply

-- Complete and submit the CU Exchange Bursary application through the Undergraduate Application Forms system on Carleton Central, between March 1 and June 30.
+- Complete and submit the CU Exchange/International Experiences Bursary application through the Undergraduate Application Forms system on Carleton Central, between March 1 and June 30.

 - Students who have not applied by the application deadline may still be considered for a bursary by completing the bursary application for current students, available on Carleton Central from early September to Oct.
 31.